Measuring the growth of structure by matching dark matter haloes to galaxies with VIPERS and SDSS: Discussion and conclusions

 We investigated the effect of systematic uncertainties that would impact the SHAM prediction through the dependence on number density.
 The sample variance present in the VIPERS sample propagates to the correlation function amplitude at the percent level, and so cannot make a significant contribution to the error.
 Incompleteness at the ~30\% level would change the correlation function amplitude by 10\%, but we have no evidence for the existence of such a population of missing galaxies.
-Fig. \ref{fig:comp} shows that the sample is incomplete in stellar mass only to the reddest galaxies at high redshift.
-Upcoming surveys such as ESA Euclid will target galaxies in the near infrared and may shed additional light on the importance of stellar mass incompleteness in current samples.
+Fig. \ref{fig:comp} shows that the sample is incomplete in stellar mass only for the reddest galaxies at high redshift.
+A significant population of missing red galaxies could affect the clustering amplitude and alter the trend with density shown in Fig. \ref{fig:density}; however, we do not expect our results to be significantly biased considering the level of precision of the VIPERS measurements at high redshift.
+Upcoming surveys such as ESA Euclid will target galaxies in the near infrared and may shed additional light on the importance of stellar mass incompleteness.

 The SHAM recipe may be extended in future work to improve the precision of the analysis.
 Scatter was not needed to fit the VIPERS data, but a degree of intrinsic scatter is expected in the relationship between galaxy and halo properties.
 More flexible SHAM models can also be used to model samples that suffer from incompleteness \citep{Favole2016,Rodriguez2017, Favole2017} or completeness corrections can be inferred from deeper samples.
 Secondary dependencies that are a signature of assembly bias such as the halo formation time can also improve the precision of the SHAM model (\citealt{Hearin2013,Miyatake2016,MonteroDorta2017,Niemiec2018,Lin2016}).
 The additional parameters in these models may be degenerate with the cosmological information we are attempting to extract, but there is a clear way forward if they can be constrained from observations such as weak lensing measurements \citep{Favole2016}.